LogtalkDotOrg/logtalk3/QUICK_START.md

 the file `CUSTOMIZE.md` for details).

 6. Copy to this directory the `loader-sample.lgt` file, rename it to `loader.lgt`, and modify it to load your application source files.
+You may also copy the `tester-sample.lgt` file, renaming it to `tester.lgt`, and editing it to run your application unit tests.

 7. Have fun!